JoelChan13/wound-care-trivia/README.md

 | Hover over Recipes answer button once answer is submitted | Changes cursor to a no symbol         |    Pass |

 ## Deployment
 - The site was deployed to GitHub pages.
-From the GitHub repository, access mealprephub.
+From the GitHub repository, access wound-care-trivia.
 Click on the deployments section.
 Click on the active deployment link provided.
 - [Wound Care Trivia Link](https://joelchan13.github.io/wound-care-trivia/)

 ### Local Deployment